 A bartender in the Philippines will earn on average $200-$300 a month and there’s no tipping culture there either.
 In comparison to the rest of the countries we’ve looked at, these bartender’s are easily getting paid the worst…

 To top it off, these bartenders will work harder than everyone else.
 More often than not, they pump out 10 hours a day, 6-7 days a week… That’s 60-70 hours each week and they’re barely being paid for it.

 Fortunately, the cost of living is much cheaper here.
 But it’s still a bad salary.
 According to Jeorge Dela Cruze, it’s enough to live on if you’re single… But there’s no way you could support a family on a bartender salary.

 A big shout out to Jeorge Dela Cruze for sharing this information with me.

-Finally, if you’re from a country that hasn’t been mentioned yet, make sure you let me know your country’s pay structure details by leaving a comment below!
+Finally, if you’re from a country that hasn’t been mentioned yet, make sure you let me know how much do bartenders make in your country in the comments below.